pd-projects/hugo-puredata.info/content/objects/savestate.md

 ---
-title: "[savestate]"
+title: savestate
-description: "mechanism for saving state of an abstraction"
+description: mechanism for saving state of an abstraction
-bref: "mechanism for saving state of an abstraction"
+bref: mechanism for saving state of an abstraction
+categories:
+- object
+inlets:
+  1st: {}
+outlets:
+  1st: {}
 draft: false
-categories: ["object"]
-pdcategory: "Misc"
+pdcategory: Misc

 ---

-### [savestate]

-mechanism for saving state of an abstraction

-### Inlets & Outlets

-inlet 0

- - dummy

-outlet 0

- - dummy